Digital Banking Safety, Awareness and Protection

 Sign up for eStatements to eliminate the mailing of your account numbers, checks, and activity that could be susceptible to theft and fraud.
 You'll receive your statement much quicker for review while saving paper.

-Please see your Business Online Banking Agreement, Online Banking Agreement, Bill Pay Agreement, Mobile Banking Agreement and your account Terms & Conditions for a description of your responsibilities and the extent of the FCB’s liability regarding unauthorized transactions using online banking services.
+Please see your Business Digital Banking Agreement, Digital Banking Agreement, Bill Pay Agreement, Mobile Banking Agreement and your account Terms & Conditions for a description of your responsibilities and the extent of the FCB’s liability regarding unauthorized transactions using digital banking services.